dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 The fact that multiple nostr developers don't seem to get this point has me question my sanity.
 It also makes me question the supposed bitcoin expertise of some of the people involved.
-I won't go as far as others to question the intentions behind this supposed "feature" in the first place, but if this nonsense doesn't stop soon I'd be willing to go there.
+I saw that some nostr users are even starting to question the intentions behind this supposed "feature" in the first place, and I can't blame them.
+I won't go there (yet), but if this nonsense doesn't stop soon I might be willing to.

-But wait, there's more.
+Anyway...
+There's more.

 There's actually a third category, in addition to doing nothing or something, namely _wanting to do something but not being able to_.
 Depending on output size